Vansio3/gesture-contoller/README.md

 ├── README.md             # This file
 └── build/                # Build artifacts
 ```

-## 🤝 Contributing
+## 📄 License

-Contributions are welcome!
+This project is open source.
+Feel free to use, modify, and distribute.
 Areas for improvement:
 - Additional gesture recognition
 - Performance optimization
 - Cross-platform compatibility
 - New control schemes
 - Better filtering algorithms

-## 📄 License

-This project is open source.
-Feel free to use, modify, and distribute.

 ## ⚠️ Disclaimer